cat394/link-generator/README.md

 const productPage = link("products", { id: undefined });
 ```

-### Absolute Path
+### Absolute Paths

 Starting with version 3.0.0, absolute paths are resolved in a similar manner to
 relative paths, which means that the `*` prefix that was previously required
-when defining an absolute path is no longer necessary.
+when defining an absolute paths is no longer necessary.

+**Absolute paths are specially type-handled so do not include a `/` in front of the domain.**

 Example: